5. General matters, 5:7-12

 ii] Instruction #2, v9.
 "Encouragement ..... to mutual forbearance", Ropes.
 When hardship comes our way, it is very easy to turn on each other, and so James takes a moment to warn the Christian fellowship of this danger and of the reality that we too must face the coming Judge.

-mh stenazete (stenazw) pres. imp. "don't grumble" - do not groan.
+mh stenazete (stenazw) pres. imp. "don't grumble" - [brothers] do not groan / murmur.
 Having the object "each other" gives a sense of "murmur", "complain", "blame", rather than the primary sense of "groan", as in the groaning of creation under the weight of sin.
-The negation of a present tense indicates a call to cease doing something habitually.
+The negation of a present tense may indicate a call to cease doing something habitually.

 kat (kata) + gen. "against [one another]" - Expressing opposition; "against".

-iJna + subj. "so that [you may not]"- so that [not] = lest.
-Forming a negated purpose clause, "so that you will not be judged."
+iJna mh + subj. "so that [you may] not"- in order that not = lest [you be judged].
+Introducing a negated purpose clause, "so that you will not be judged."

 idou "-" - behold.
 "See", NRSV; "watch out".